September 29th and 30th, 2018

 Aide Stations and Medical Services

 ARES Radio group will be on site to control the action and make sure everyone is accounted for.
-Advanced Medical support will be located on site from Crackerjack first response.
+Advanced Medical support will be located on site from Adventure Medics of Bend.
 If you need a lot more than a bandage we reserve the right to send you to the hospital or call 911, so ride safely.
-Please check in at the Red Tent on the blacktop for aide support.
+Please check in at the Medic Tent on the blacktop for aide support.

 Food at the Aide Stations will be and are not limited to the following: